dyne/fabchain/README.md

 ```
 Server commands:
- make run - start the API node listening on HTTP port 8545
+ make run - start the API node listening on HTTP
  make shell - open a shell inside running server (CMD=sh or custom)
  make status - see if server is running and print public address
  make stop - stop running server